mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 - Connecting the agent workflow to a knowledge source.
 - Generating topic-specific questions.
 - Collecting student answers and confidence levels.
-- Evaluating student responses through a separate agent.
+- checking student responses through a separate agent.
 - Maintaining structured records.
 - Protecting prerequisite routing through application-controlled graph logic.
-- Producing an execution trace that can be demonstrated to judges.
+- Producing an execution trace that can be demonstrated to reviewers.

 The intended learning flow is: